EbrahimKaram/LebanonElectricity/README.md

 We have time data.

 https://towardsdatascience.com/a-brief-introduction-to-time-series-classification-algorithms-7b4284d31b97
-Read the article above and see if we can forcast cutoffs We might just use Facebook prophet.
+Read the article above and see if we can forecast cutoffs We might just use Facebook prophet.
 Ideas are coming from this Facebook Post https://www.facebook.com/groups/DevCBeirut/permalink/4630462727071047/